kyle-west/CounteSS/README.md

 ### How to Activate CounteSS

-The CounteSS engine is turned off by default when you load Atom.
-If you wish to turn it on, simply stroke `ctrl-alt-o` to run the engine.
+The CounteSS engine is automatically activated by default when you load Atom.
+If you wish to temporarily disable/enable it, simply stroke `ctrl-alt-o`.
 This stroke will toggle the engine on or off.